maxrossello/redmine_app_timesheets/README.md

 ### 1.4

-Local Orders no not need to be shared with other projects any more.
+Local Orders do not need to be shared with other projects any more.
 They are recognized as Orders through a special custom field that appears in the Version create/edit view.

 Project Managers can autonomously make a Version become or not a local Order through the mentioned custom field, and